networkcube/vistorian/README.md

 Networkcube is designed for research and is currently in a prorotype phase.
 However, the code is open and contributions are welcome.
 Please read the [Wiki](Home) for more information or contact us: benj.bach@gmail.com.

+Each visualization in networkcube is its individual model and runs in an iFrame.
+Visualizations are hosted here on github and can be integrated in any website.
+So, the only thing your website has to care is importing a user's data into the browser (https://github.com/networkcube/networkcube/wiki/Importing-Data).

 ## Demos and Example Projects